CLCStriders/striders/_posts/2016-04-14-clc-strider-abroad.md

   - News
 ---
 <p dir="ltr">
   Greetings from Canada to all Striders.
-I&#8217;m still managing to put in some training while I&#8217;m here in Canada although the weather has been unseasonably cold due to a polar vortex.
+I'm still managing to put in some training while I'm here in Canada although the weather has been unseasonably cold due to a polar vortex.
 My first few runs in Ottawa in the mornings were in temperatures of minus 10.
 Last week we were in Quebec but I was forced to run along the roads as the snow was too thick in the nearby park.
 I ran out just after the selfie was taken and you can see the effects of the snow storm we had.
 It was only minus 8, but there was a wind chill as well.
 Makes you pine for the cross country races!
 </p>

 <p dir="ltr">